Donjella/assignment-2-CSA/readme.md

 ### Styled Outputs
 Using PrettyTable and Colored to produce neatly formatted outputs with color-coded messages and tables to enhance user experience.

+### Error Handling and Input Validation
+Robust error handling ensures that user input is validated at each step, enabling the application to gracefully handle various categories of errors, including Standard Errors, System-Related Errors, and User-Defined Errors.
+This comprehensive approach prevents incorrect data entry for critical details such as names, dates, allergies, and contact information, thereby enhancing the application's reliability and user experience.

 ## Using the application and its features
 ### Run the application